eslint/eslint/docs/src/use/core-concepts/glossary.md

 ### Global Variable

-A runtime variable that is declared "globally", meaning all modules and scripts have access to it.
+A runtime variable that exists in the global scope, meaning all modules and scripts have access to it.

-JavaScript allows declaring global variables on the `globalThis` object (generally aliased as `global` in Node.js and `window` in browsers).
+Global variables in JavaScript are declared on the `globalThis` object (generally aliased as `global` in Node.js and `window` in browsers).

-ESLint can be informed of those global variables with [global declarations](#global-declaration).
+You can let ESLint know which global variables your code uses with [global declarations](#global-declaration).
 ## I

 ### Inline Config (Configuration Comment)